t-systems-on-site-services-gmbh/german-elmo-model/README.md

 - weights.hdf5
 - options.json

 These files are part of the tensorflow checkpoint mechanism.
 It can save and restore TensorFlow models.
-This is needed to do fine tuning (see below).
+This is needed to do fine tuning (see below):
 - checkpoint
 - model.ckpt-5265680.index
 - model.ckpt-5265680.meta